Kauri is under threat

 What we are doing to reduce the spread of kauri dieback

 We have taken significant steps to reduce the spread of kauri dieback in the Waitākere Ranges and Hunua Ranges regional parks.

 The forested areas of the Waitākere Ranges Regional Park are now closed, with some exemptions where a Controlled Area Notice is in place from 1 May 2018.
 A list of tracks and their current status can be found below under "Track and campground information".

 A number of higher risk tracks in the Hunua Ranges Regional Park are also closed.
 From 1 May 2018, a Controlled Area Notice is also in place across the native forest area of the park.
 A list of tracks and campgrounds that have been affected can be found below.

 Sign up to our newsletter to keep informed on kauri dieback and the latest park closures and openings.

-Kauri trees are among the most ancient in the world.
-They can live for over 2,000 years, grow to over 50m tall and have trunk girths up to 16m.
+Kauri trees live for more than 2000 years, grow to more than 50m tall and have trunk girths up to 16m.

 Kauri is taonga, and Māori regard it as a rangatira (chiefly) species because of its ecosystem-supporting role.
 Many other species depend on it.

 Actions to prevent the spread of kauri dieback disease